A Process Algebra for Games: Preliminaries

 \section{Preliminaries}

-In this section, we introduce some preliminaries, including equational logic, structural operational semantics, process algebra ACP and games.
+In this section, we introduce some preliminaries, including process algebra ACP and games, on equational logic and structured operational semantics, please refer to \cite{ACP}.

-In the following, the variables $x,x',y,y',z,z'$ range over the collection of process terms, the variables $\upsilon,\omega$ range over the set $A$ of atomic actions, $a,b,c\in A$, $s,s',t,t'$ are closed items, $\tau$ is the special constant silent step, $\delta$ is the special constant deadlock, $\xi$ is the special constant non-determinacy, and the predicate $\xrightarrow{a}\surd$ represents successful termination after execution of the action $a$.
+In the following, the variables $x,x',y,y',z,z'$ range over the collection of process terms, the variables $\upsilon,\omega$ range over the set $A$ of atomic actions, $a,b,c\in A$, $s,s',t,t'$ are closed items, $\tau$ is the special constant silent step, $\delta$ is the special constant deadlock, and the predicate $\xrightarrow{a}\surd$ represents successful termination after execution of the action $a$.